-QuickSwap — a decentralized finance product, is a fork of the popular Uniswap decentralized exchange (DEX), except it runs on the Matic Network.
-Running on a Layer 2 scaling solution like Matic enables it to achieve low fees and complete trades in a matter of seconds (even if Ethereum is congested).
+QuickSwap — a decentralized finance product, is a fork of the popular Uniswap decentralized exchange (DEX), except it runs on the Polygon network (formerly Matic Network).
+Running on a Layer 2 scaling solution like Polygon enables it to achieve low fees and complete trades in a matter of seconds (even if Ethereum is congested).

 Uniswap provides a fast and convenient way to trade ERC20 tokens because you can use existing browser-based wallets such as MetaMask, without having to deposit your tokens to a centralized exchange before you can start trading.
 Despite skipping the time-consuming deposit step, it slows down significantly during times of congestion.
 Layer 2 scaling solutions have been catching on as a sound way to reduce confirmation times and Ethereum gas fees to a mere fraction of what they’ve typically been.

-QuickSwap, running on Matic, has become more practical for swing trading and microtrades due to its low fees.
+QuickSwap, running on Polygon, has become more practical for swing trading and microtrades due to its low fees.

 Prerequisites For The QuickSwap Tutorial

-The first step to learning how to use QuickSwap is to familiarize yourself with the network it runs on — the Matic Mainnet.
-In order to use the Matic Mainnet, you need to first purchase MATIC tokens, and then deposit them to the Matic Mainnet using the Matic web wallet.
+The first step to learning how to use QuickSwap is to familiarize yourself with the network it runs on — the Polygon Mainnet.
+In order to use the Polygon Mainnet, you need to first purchase MATIC tokens, and then deposit them to the Matic Mainnet using the Matic web wallet.
 Go to https://wallet.matic.network/ and click the ‘Wallet’ tab so you’ll see the following screen: